Check Point Software: The Market Misunderstands Subscription Growth

 (Source: Statista)

 I know, these negative factors all sound very bearish at first.
-However, in this complex sector it is important to dig a little deeper, which I will do in the next section.
+However, in this complex sector, it is important to dig a little deeper, which I will do in the next section.

 Why the market is misunderstanding Check Point's growth potential